Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Results

-We now construct the non-parametric transmission matrix directly from the population data, without imposing a particular mixing pattern to eliminate assumptions about national proportional mixing and assortativity.
-Again, the constructed matrix was fit such that the attack rates from the model match the data.
-The transmission rates can be seen in Figure \ref{fig:SA2_priority_assortative_non-parametric_transmission_rates}.
-When compared to the proportionate mixing rates, the non-parametric rates for M\=aori and Pacific rates were lower, while the Asian and European/Other rates were higher, which meant there was a lesser disparity between the rates.
+We now construct the unconstrained mixing transmission matrix directly from the population data, without imposing a particular mixing pattern to eliminate assumptions about national proportional mixing and assortativity.
+Again, the transmission rates were chosen such that the attack rates from the model exactly match the data.
+The transmission rates can be seen in Figure \ref{fig:SA2_priority_assortative_unconstrained_transmission_rates}.
+When compared to the proportionate mixing rates, the unconstrained mixing model rates for M\=aori and Pacific rates were lower, while the Asian and European/Other rates were higher, which meant there was a lesser disparity between the ethnic transmission rates.

-We compared the transmission matrices for the assortative mixing model with the non-parametric model in Figure \ref{fig:heatplot_transmission_comp_assortative_non-parametric}.
-The matrices remained relatively similar; the elements in the non-parametric matrix were 0.65-1.35 times the values in the assortative matrix, with the biggest difference between methods being the frequency of interaction between the Pacific and the Asian and European/Other groups, which had the biggest relative decrease and increase, respectively.
-All Pacific interactions increased except for the Pacific-European/Other interaction, which was substantially lower.
-The diagonals changed less than the off-diagonal elements, with the non-parametric diagonal elements being between 0.91 and 1.20 times the assortative matrix elements (with intra-Pacific interactions relatively increasing the most and intra M\=aori interactions relatively decreasing the most).
-The transmission rates and initial reproduction numbers remained similar.
+We compared the transmission matrices for the assortative and the unconstrained mixing models in Figure \ref{fig:heatplot_transmission_comp_assortative_unconstrained}.
+The matrices were relatively similar; the elements in the unconstrained mixing model matrix were 0.65-1.38 times the values in the assortative matrix, with the biggest difference between models being the frequency of interaction between the Pacific and the Asian and European/Other groups.
+All Pacific interactions were higher under the unconstrained model than the assortative model except for the Pacific-European/Other interaction, which was substantially lower.
+The diagonal elements differed less between the two models than the off-diagonal elements, with the unconstrained model diagonal elements being between 0.87 and 1.19 times the assortative matrix elements (with intra-Pacific interactions relatively increasing the most and intra-M\=aori interactions relatively decreasing the most).
+The transmission rates and initial reproduction numbers were similar for both models.